The Twenty Years' Crisis: Responses

 Since its publication, The Twenty Years' Crisis has been an essential book in the study of international relations.
 It is still commonly read in undergraduate courses, and the book is considered "one of the founding texts of classical realism".
 The book has served as the inspiration for numerous other works, such as The Eighty Years' Crisis, a book written by the International Studies Association as a survey of trends in the discipline, edited by Michael Cox, Tim Dunne, and Ken Booth, who write that "many of the arguments and dilemmas in Carr's The Twenty Years' Crisis are relevant to the theory and practice of international politics today", praising the book as "one of the few books in the 80 years of the discipline which leave us nowhere to hide".

 The response to Carr has not been entirely positive.
 Caitlin Blaxton criticized Carr's moral stance in the work as "disturbing".
 Scholars have also criticized Carr for his presentation of the so-called realist-idealist conflict.
 According to Peter Wilson, "Carr's concept of utopia ... is not so much a carefully designed scientific concept, as a highly convenient rhetorical device".

 Conversely, rather than attempt to critique Carr with the benefit of hindsight, Stephen McGlinchey states that Carr's analysis of events in The Twenty Years Crisis was significant and timely within its context, particularly in its critique of the League of Nations.
 John Mearsheimer describes it as among the three most influential realist works of international relations of the 20th century.
 Mearsheimer argues that the book gives a great defense of defensive realism.
-However, Mearsheimer argues that "the is no theory" in the book: Carr "says little about why states care about power or how much power they want."
+However, Mearsheimer argues that "there is no theory" in the book: Carr "says little about why states care about power or how much power they want."

 The complexities of the text have recently been better understood with a growing literature on Carr, including books by Jonathan Haslam, Michael Cox, and Charles Jones.